 - All research in England involving NHS patients or NHS staff will require approval from the HRA and confirmation of capacity and capability.

-- Studies involving NHS patients will need to be reviewed by a research ethics committee, managed by National Research Ethics Service.
+- Studies involving NHS patients will need to be reviewed by a research ethics committee, managed by the Research Ethics Service.

 - Studies that involve medicines and devices may need MHRA approval.